frend/frend.co/_components/bypasslinks/README.md

 import Frbypasslinks from 'fr-bypasslinks';
 ~~~

-Functional styles for the off-canvas ([bypasslinks.css](https://raw.githubusercontent.com/frend/frend.co/gh-pages/_components/bypasslinks/bypasslinks.css)) that are required to display the component states correctly should be referenced via a `<link>` in the `<head>` of your document, or can be integrated into your existing stylesheet.
+Functional styles for the bypass links ([bypasslinks.css](https://raw.githubusercontent.com/frend/frend.co/gh-pages/_components/bypasslinks/bypasslinks.css)) that are required to display the component states correctly should be referenced via a `<link>` in the `<head>` of your document, or can be integrated into your existing stylesheet.

-You can read more about installing Frend components on our [About page](/about/), including details on the functional CSS and JavaScript structure.
+You can read more about installing Frend components on our [About page](http://frend.co/about/), including details on the functional CSS and JavaScript structure.

 ## Usage